hzeller/rpi-rgb-led-matrix/README.md

 Right now, I tested this with the default Linux distribution ("wheezy").
 Because this does not have any realtime patches, the PWM can look a bit uneven under load.
 If you test this with realtime extensions, let me know how it works.

+One of the next steps: actually make the DMA controller in the RPi do the work of sending stuff in a timely manner to the GPIO ports, just setting up the sequence in memory.
+Advantages: much less realtime capabilities needed and essentially no main-CPU needed, more time to do other things, such as generating the graphics to be displayed.